SLCoding/fusion/README.md

 Requirements
 ------------
 The installation script will check for requirements.
 We recommend to install all to enable the full range of features
--	python	(Hey, its written in python… you need it!)
+-	Python	(Hey, its written in python… you need it!)
+-   Kivy
--	...
+-	PostgreSQL

 Using the install script
 ------------------------